About

 Jesus is the Son of God

-At the heart of our beliefs is that Jesus Christ is the Son of God who became man to save us from sin.
+At the heart of our beliefs is that Jesus Christ is the Son of God who became man to offer us a new way of living and to live life in its fulness.
 Jesus showed us God’s infinite love for people through His life, teachings, crucifixion, and resurrection.
 He also gave us the gift of eternal life.
-We try to live by His example and teachings, loving God and our neighbours with all our hearts.
+We try to live by His example and teachings, loving God with all our hearts and our neighbours as another self.

 The Holy Trinity